Stephanie Skinner comes to us from Arizona. Before immigrating to Canada a decade ago, Stephanie lived along the US/Mexican border.

 Stephanie has a particular interest in issues involving systematic rights violations and deprivation of liberty in the criminal, mental health and immigration context.
 She is a passionate advocate who views a career in criminal defense as an effective means of reducing undue impositions of the state and protecting those whose fundamental rights have been violated.

 Stephanie is sensitive to the anxiety involved with being faced with a criminal charge.
 Her unique legal and social work training has proven to be valuable in negotiating joint resolutions with the Crown and successfully advocating for the utilization of means that serve to rehabilitate and re-integrate rather than punish individuals who have come into contact with the law.
+Stephanie is also familiar with the Youth Criminal Justice system, and believes that young offenders in particular deserve additional chances.

 Outside of work, Stephanie Skinner volunteers with a number of community organizations dedicated to advancing social justice.
 She is also a yogi, dog lover, avid hiker, foodie and devil’s advocate.